aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 ### Serverless

 [Amazon Aurora Serverless]((https://aws.amazon.com/rds/aurora/serverless/)) is an on-demand, auto-scaling configuration for Amazon
 Aurora.
-The databse will automatically start up, shut down, and scale capacity up or down based on your application's needs.
+The database will automatically start up, shut down, and scale capacity up or down based on your application's needs.
 It enables you to run your database in the cloud without managing any database instances.